vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/021/02_tamu_stuSha.md

 title = "02"

 +++
 The nominal rel. cl. yó vídānaḥ, interrupting a string of accusatives, is syntactically curious.
 It seems to represent a sort of izafe, rather than a real embedded relative cl.
 I have tr. it as if acc. índram were the predicate of the participle (“who is known as “Indra”), despite the difference in cases.
-Ge, in contrast: “der bekannt ist.”
+Geldner, in contrast: “der bekannt ist.”
 My interpr. might be better represented as “I will praise him — Indra, as he is known — whose …” This interpr. fits well with the doubts expressed about Indra later in the hymn, esp. vs. 4.
 See also vídānaḥ in 12b.

 The instr. gīrbhíḥ in b might be better construed with the verb stuṣe in a: “I will praise him with songs”; it has been displaced to the right to be nearer to gírvāhasam.